chocolatey/docs/input/en-us/community-repository/users/package-triage-process.md

   ![versions awaiting moderation](/assets/images/triage-waiting.jpg)

 ## The Triage Process
-So a package needs fixed or updated.
-You have reached out to the maintainer or Disqus already and are curious what the next steps are.
-We will elaborate on all of the steps here, including contacting the maintainers.
+So a package needs to be fixed or updated.
+Here are the steps to follow:

 1. The first step is to contact the maintainers.
-Use the contact maintainers link on the package page.
+Use the "Contact Maintainers" link on the package page.

    ![contact maintainers link](/assets/images/triage-maintainers.jpg)

 1. If you are able to provide a fix, that's even better.
-Look for the maintainer's package source.
-Please look for package source url information on the package page.
+Look for the Maintainer's "Package Source" link on the page for the package.

    ![Package source link](/assets/images/triage-packagesource.jpg)

-1. If you are still looking for a way to provide a fix, but don't find a package source link on the package itself, you can try to find it in one of the maintainer's profiles (this is an older method of finding your way to a maintainer's packages source).
+    If the "Package Source" link is missing, you also could try to find a link to the package sources in the profile(s) of the Maintainer(s).

    ![maintainers are links](/assets/images/triage-maintainerlinks.jpg)
    ![maintainer profile with github repository link](/assets/images/triage-maintainerrepository.jpg)

-1. If the maintainer(s) do[es] not respond within a few days, it's possible they haven't received your message or don't watch the repository.
-It's also possible they are on holiday.
-After waiting for a response for at least one week, use the contact site admins link to contact the site curators, who will attempt to triage the situation.
+1. If the maintainer(s) do[es] not respond after one week, use the "Contact Site Admins" link to contact the site Moderators, who will attempt to triage the situation and make a determination if the package is abandoned.
+Please include details of how and when you attempted to contact the Maintainer(s).
+Also, please specify whether you would like to become a maintainer for the package or not.

    ![Contact admins link](/assets/images/triage-siteadmins.jpg)

+1. Wait for a response from the Moderators.
+Assuming that the Moderators agree that the package is abandoned, it is at this point that a new person can be added as a maintainer.

-1. If the maintainer(s) are unresponsive after a period of time (determined by the admins), the package is considered abandoned.
-The curators will TOS the package and new folks can be added as maintainers.
-The moderators will ask if you would like to become a maintainer of the package.
-If you choose to become a new maintainer, see the next section.
-If you choose not to become a maintainer, please create a RFM (request for maintainership) issue at [Chocolatey Package Requests (https://github.com/chocolatey/chocolatey-package-requests)](https://github.com/chocolatey/chocolatey-package-requests).
+    If you specified in the previous step that you would like to become a new maintainer, see the next section for new Maintainers.

+    Otherwise, if you specified that you would not like to become a maintainer, please create a RFM (Request For Maintainer) issue at [Chocolatey Package Requests (https://github.com/chocolatey/chocolatey-package-requests)](https://github.com/chocolatey/chocolatey-package-requests).

 > :memo: **NOTE** We don't have non-maintainer uploads in the community feed and we haven't needed them yet.